New & Used Lexus RC: In Depth

 GET A FREE PRICE QUOTE

-Initially, the RC will be offered in two different models: the RC350, with a 314-horsepower, 3.5-liter V-6, and the RC300h, with a 2.5-liter four-cylinder engine and strong full hybrid system, making 217 horsepower altogether.
-There's no manual gearbox on offer, but the eight-speed automatic transmission has paddle-shifters, and the hybrid even gets manual 'step' gear control.
-Some models will get all-wheel drive—a first in a mainstream Lexus coupe.
+Initially, the RC will be offered in two different models: the RC 350, with a 314-horsepower, 3.5-liter V-6, and the RC F, with a V-8 with 467 horsepower.
+There's no manual gearbox on offer, but the eight-speed automatic transmission has paddle shifters.
+The V-6 model gets the option for all-wheel drive, a first in a mainstream Lexus coupe.

-Lexus says that the RX will be the first Lexus to get a revised Blind Spot Monitor system that detects vehicle approaching from behind at higher speeds.
-Otherwise features haven't yet been detailed, although you can expect the latest version of the Lexus Remote Touch system, blending navigation and other services with touch-screen feedback and a remote, mouse-like controller.
+Lexus says that the RC is its first car to get a new blind-spot monitor system that detects vehicle approaching from behind at higher speeds.
+The RC also gets the latest version of the Lexus Remote Touch system, blending navigation and other services with a touchpad controller mounted on the console.